christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The Aryans were the broader confederation of Indo-Iranian clans—the horse-riding, chariot-using pastoralists who spread from the Pontic-Caspian Steppe into Europe, Anatolia, and South Asia.
 They were the ethnic and linguistic foundation of the ancient world.
 The Asii were the ruling caste.
 Roman historian Justin in 'Liber Historiarum Philippicarum' makes this explicit: "The Asii were the reges—the kings—of the Tochari.
 The Tochari and Sakaraucae were Aryan/Iranian peoples.
 The Asii ruled them".

+Yuezhi is the same as Asii.
+The Chinese "Yuezhi" is a exonym—a transcription of the Scythian self-designation "Asii" or "Asiani".
+Iranologist W.B.
+Henning proposed that the ancient pronunciation of the Chinese name yue-zhi = Yuezhi (= Kuchan) can be reconstructed as Gu(t)-t'i .
+Thus, Guti (Gutians), a nomadic people who overran southern Mesopotamia when the Akkadian Empire collapsed around 2154 BCE), and Yüe-chih, are equivalent.

+Iulii is the same as Yuezhi via Hittite Aššuwa.
+The "As" root, meaning "lord" is the core.
+When the Asii migrated westward, the name was rendered in Hiitie as Aššuwa then became Latin "Iulii"—the people of the "As" lords.
+Iulii → Julius.
+The name "Iulius" is simply the Latin rendering of the same root.

 The Asii established a Satrapy System—a network of regional viceroys, each governing a distinct province under the suzerainty of the Steppe core.
 Every "ancient" civilization was a satrapy.

-The title of the supreme governor was always some variation of As-Sar ("Lord-King"), which became Asar (Egyptian Osiris), Aesar (Etruscan, meaning "God"), Kaesar (Greek rendering, later Latinized to Caesar), Kaiser, Tsar, Shah—all deriving from the same Scythian root.

-This was not a series of separate "ancient civilizations."
+This was not a series of separate "ancient civilizations".
 It was a global empire administered through a unified linguistic, genetic, and theological framework.

+The Asii were the zero-point of history.
+They are the foundation of human civilization—the administrative caste that built the pyramids, invented the chariot, named the continents, and ruled the world from the Pontic-Caspian Steppe.
+Every royal title with As-, every god with As- , every place with As- , every word for being and bone in the Indo-European family, is a fossil of their administration.
+They were the Egyptian-Persian-Indian-Greek-Roman elite.
+The Flavian-Vatican-Jesuit forgery was designed to destroy this memory and replace it with a fragmented, inverted history.

+**2.1 The Asii Global Lexicon (Proving their Reach)**

+The three core roots that form the linguistic foundation of the Dragon King hegemony that appear in every civilization, every royal title, and every religious figure across Eurasia are:

+AS (AS/AŽI/AZ): Lord/God.
+Asii, Aššuwa, Assyria, Aesir, Asura, Ahura, Asar, Aesar, Esus, Iesous, Izates, Isa.

+SAR (XSA): King/Head. Šarru, Sar, Caesar, Kaiser, Tsar, Shah, Sargon, Serapis, Khazar, Sarlagab.

+GUT/YUEZHI: The People.
+Guti, Yuezhi, Goths, Jats, Jutes, Iazyges, Getae, Catuvellauni, Garamantes.

+Regions:  Asii-a = "Land of the Asii, also, Azhi = Asia (Azhi-A) = "land of the mighty dragon" (Aži is cognate with the Chinese Zhī (dragon)), a very similar name to Rome (Rhu-Ma) = "Place of the Dragon", Romania (Rhu-Ma + Na) = "dragon land", and Sarmatia (serpent) + ma (mother, land), Assyria/Mesopotamia (As-Syria = "Asii of the West"), Aššuwa/Anatolia	(Aššuwa = "Land of the As".
+The Hittite name for the confederacy that included Troy), Asirgarh/India	(Asii-garh = "Asii Fort."
+A fortress in the Narmada valley), Assam/India	(As-sham = "Place of As".
+The eastern Asii colony), Asikni/India	(Asii-kani = "Asii Canal".
+The Vedic name for the Chenab River), Ossetia/Caucasus (As-set = "Place of the As".
+The modern Ossetians preserve the name), Isauria/Anatolia	(Isa-Ura = "City of God/Isa".
+The biblical "Israel" was located here), Isin/Mesopotamia (Isin = "City of Isis/As".
+A Sumerian city-state), Issus/Anatolia (Issus = "Place of Isis/As".
+Alexander's battle site), Ashdod/Levant (Ash-dod = "City of As."
+A Philistine city), Askelon/Levant (Ash-ke-lon = "Place of the As".
+Another Philistine city), Aššur/Mesopotamia	(As-ur = "Asii Light/Fire".
+The Assyrian capital and national god), Asgard/Scandinavia	(Asii-gard = "Enclosure of the Asii".
+The Norse home of the gods), Asir/Arabia	(Asir = "Land of As".
+A region in Saudi Arabia), Asyut/Egypt (As-yut = "City of As".
+An ancient Egyptian city), Aswan/Egypt	(As-wan = "Place of As".
+The southernmost city of Egypt), Axum/Ethiopia	(Axum = "Land of the As", Azov/Russia	(Azov = "Place of As".
+The Sea of Azov was the Dragon King sea), Azarbaijan/Iran/Caucasus (Azar-baijan = "Land of the Fire-As", Esztergom/Hungary (Esz-ter-gom = "City of the As."
+The ancient Hungarian capital), Isfahan/Persia	(Isfa-han = "City of Isis/As".
+The Persian imperial capital), Iasi/Romania	(Iasi = "Place of As".
+A Romanian city, formerly the capital of Moldavia, Ilium/Anatolia (Ilium = "Of the As."
+The Latin name for Troy), Saragurs (Scythian tribe in China), Saracen (Roman designation for Middle Eastern peoples), Sarmatian (Scythian-Iranian tribe).

+King names and titles: Aži-Sar / Asander / Alexander / Caesar / Kaiser / Czar / Shah / Osiris / Izates / Jesus are linguistic variations of the same supreme office across different linguistic zones of the empire.
+Sarlagab (the second Gutian ruler of the Gutian Dynasty of Sumer), Šarru/Sargon of Akkad's title (Akkadia: Akkadian Sarrum becomes Persian Xšaya-/Xšayathiya), Sar (Scythian), Šarri (Hurrian), -sar (Hittite), Caesar (Rome), Kaiser (Germany), Tsar (Russia), Shah/Xšaya (Persia), Asander (King of Bosporus): Asan-der = As (Lord/Serpent) + Andros (Man) = "Serpent-Lord-Man" or "Dragon-Man".
+Alexander: Aži-ander or Alak-san-der (Hurrian/Hittite) = Same formula: "Dragon-Man".
+Caesar: Aesar -> Kaesar -> Caesar or Kai-Sar.
+Kai (Greek: "and" but also a prefix of greatness) + Sar (King).
+Kaisar = "The Great King".
+The C is a Hellenized graft. Šarru/Sargon of Akkad's title (Akkadia: Akkadian Sarrum becomes Persian Xšaya-/Xšayathiya), Sar (Scythian), Šarri (Hurrian), -sar (Hittite).

+Deities: Osiris/Asar (Egyptian) is a direct link to As (Lord).
+Osiris is the deified form of the Dragon King archetype.
+Jesus: Ie-Zeus (Divine Zeus).
+But Zeus=Dyēus (Sky Father).
+The Scythian form?
+Izas (as in Izates).
+Izates = Ie (divine) + Zates (cognate of Zeus).
+Ie-sus (Esus).
+The title connects to the Celtic Esus (Lord), another avatar of the same archetype, Zarathustra (Sar + Ustra = "serpent-lord"), Saraswati (Hindi goddess of knowledge), Šaruma (Mitanni deity), feminine Sarai (or "Sarah" meaning "princess" (Genesis 17:15)).

+The Flavian-Vatican 'damnatio memoriae' operation attempted to erase the Asii from the historical record.
+But the coins still say As.
+The Jats still say Asinder.
+The Ossetians still call themselves As.
+The Russians are still the Roxolani—the "Shining Asii".
+And the river Narmada still flows from the Asii mountains to the Asii sea.

+**2.2 The Branches of the Dragon Empire**

-**2.1 The Asii Core (Pontic-Caspian Steppe)**
+**2.3 The Asii Core (Pontic-Caspian Steppe)**

 The Asii/Asiani/Asioi and the Alani are the same people with regional names.
 Ptolemy (fl.
 127-148 AD) records that one of the Alan tribes in the vicinity of the Don was called the Asaioi—the ancestors of the modern Ossetians (https://jis.ut.ac.ir/article_76722.html).
 The name Alan is an Iranian dialectal form of the Old Iranian word Aryāna, which means "Aryan".
 The Alans (the western branch of the Asii) were the same people carrying the same "As" title westward.

-**2.2 The Yuezhi / Tocharians (Central Asia/China)**
+**2.4 The Yuezhi / Tocharians (Central Asia/China)**

-Yuezhi = Asii: The Chinese "Yuezhi" is a transcription of the Scythian self-designation "Asii" or "Asiani".
-Asii → Iulii: The "As" root, meaning "lord", is the core.
-When the Asii migrated westward, the name was rendered in Latin as "Iulii"—the people of the "As" lords.
-Iulii → Julius: The name "Iulius" is simply the Latin rendering of the same root.

 The Asii were also the Tocharians.
 Tocharian A and Tocharian B are two extinct Indo-European languages found in manuscripts from the Tarim Basin, mostly 5th–8th centuries CE, preserved by desert aridity.
 They were not called Tocharian by their speakers.
 Modern scholars named them after the Greek Tokharoi, Sanskrit Tukhāra/Tushāra, Old Persian Tuxāri- — a term that itself goes back to Tarkhu-As, "Ruler-As" (Tarkhu is the storm-god title (Hittite Tarḫunna, Etruscan Tarquin)).
 The speakers called themselves Ārśi (Tocharian A) which is almost certainly Arsi = Asii, and Kuśi or Kuśiññe (Tocharian B) - possibly the same root as Kushan.
 This is not a speculative link.
 It is a self-designation, written in their own language, recovered from sealed desert sites far from any Renaissance or Vatican scriptorium.

-**2.3 The Hyksos (Egypt)**
+**2.5 The Hyksos (Egypt)**

 The name "Hyksos" is not a tribal name.
 It is a Greek rendering of the Egyptian title hekau khasut—"rulers of foreign (mountainous) lands".
 The Hyksos were originally called Haq-Shasu—"Princes/Rulers of the Shasu" and Shasu is a linguistic variant of Asu/As—the very root of Asii.
 They were "Kings of the As".
 Manetho's etymology that Hyksos means "Shepherd Kings" (from Hyk = king, Sos = shepherd)—is a mistranslation.
 The true meaning is "Kings/Rulers of the As".

 Hyksos kings were named Salatis, Apachnas (Apak = "serpent" + Nas = "lord."
 The serpent-lord), Apophis (Apepi—the great serpent of chaos in Egyptian mythology), Jannas/Yanassi (Iannas/Jannas which connects to Janus, the Roman deity), and Assis/Archles (As-As = "Lord of Lords."
 The supreme Dragon King title).
 One Hyksos king was named Yaqub-Har (also spelled Yakubher, Yak-Baal, or variant references matching Yacobaam/Jacob).
 This is the Yuezhi - Iulii - Juli tribe designation.
 The biblical patriarch Jacob was a Hyksos pharaoh.
-The biblical narrative is not the story of a wandering shepherd is the inverted memory of an Asii Dragon King who ruled Egypt.
+The biblical narrative is not the story of a wandering shepherd it is the inverted memory of an Asii Dragon King who ruled Egypt.

 Every single Hyksos king carries the Asii linguistic signature.
 The names are not Semitic—they are Asii royal titles adapted to Egyptian phonetics.